emoose0/3lang/README.md

 [{+}] loop that increments c
 ```

-However, it is still possible to change the variable that is being checked under the loop's conditions while the loop is still running.
+However, it is still possible to change which variable is being checked while the loop is still running.
 Example:

 ```
 {++[} loop that increments a by 2 and then sets the variable currently being referenced to c